 However, Bacha Khan was a towering figure so much so that when he passed away in 1988 at the ripe age of 98, in what is now called Khyber Pakhtunkhwa, the mujahideen ceased fire and the border between Afghanistan and Pakistan was thrown open for people to pay their last respects before he was laid to rest in Jalalabad, Afghanistan.
 Subsequently, his passion and love for Afghanistan was given recognition via the nickname “Fakhr-e-Afghān, which means “pride of Afghans.”
 With death, his legacy was seen to have slowly petered out in the face of growing radicalization and violence exemplified particularly by the rise of the Taliban.
 The damage these changes inflicted on the Pashtun sociocultural fabric is incalculable.

-The recent killing of Naqeebullah Mehsud, a 27-year-old shopkeeper, of Pashtun origin on January 13, 2018, in a staged army encounter in Pakistan is one manifestation of the misery heaped on the Pashtuns through systematic proliferation of violence and extremism by the state over the years.
+The recent killing of Naqeebullah Mehsud, a 27-year-old shopkeeper, of Pashtun origin on January 13, 2018, in a staged police encounter* in Pakistan is one manifestation of the misery heaped on the Pashtuns through systematic proliferation of violence and extremism by the state over the years.
 The army claimed that Naqeebullah was associated with the Taliban.
 The incident was criticized by the Pashtun community worldwide, though it is not the first time such an act of brutality took place against a specific community in Pakistan.

 Nevertheless, after 71 long years of suffering Pashtuns voiced their demand for justice in form of the so-called Pashtun Long March, a nonviolent protest, in Islamabad.
 The crowd put forward demands including justice for the family, punishment of the guilty, stopping the extrajudicial killing of Pashtuns in Pakistan, removing land mines in FATA, and releasing abducted persons and the prisoners who are innocent.